cplerch/cplerch.github.io/public/repost/the-spectacular-collapse-of-german-japanese-relations.md

 _The author is a German writer and cultural critic.
 You can write to him:_ [_thorsten.pattberg@yahoo.com_](mailto:thorsten.pattberg@yahoo.com)

-Full list of all 4 parts in the ‘_Japan and Other Social Evils_’ series:
+Full list of all 4 parts in the "_Japan and Other Social Evils_" series:

 Part 1.
 [The _Hikikomori_ Or Socially Dead.](https://thesaker.is/japans-looking-at-10-million-hikikomori/)